E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/improvedOverlap/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The previous multi-GPU version of DL_MESO_DPD was not correctly setting the order of the CUDA streams dedicated to computation and communication.
-This was preventing their overlap drastically reducing the overall performance and scalability.
-The current module fixes this problem and present weak and strong scaling on the Piz Daint Supercomputer (see https://user.cscs.ch/) using up to 2048 GPUs.
+This was preventing their overlap and drastically reduce the overall performance and scalability.
+The current module fixes this problem and present weak and strong scaling on the Piz Daint Supercomputer (see https://user.cscs.ch/) using up to 4096 GPUs.
+The previous performance is presented for comparison.

 Background Information